jtedesco/Nimbos/README.md

 Nimbos
 ======
-Prediction framework for Hadoop clusters
+Prediction research framework for Hadoop clusters.

 ## Project structure
   * <code>/log</code> contains the log files to parse, see parsers for expected format